jthompson18/client-dev/README.md

 - `require('../css/axis.css');`

-needs to be removed
-the corrisponding css file has been added to this projects /css directory and is loaded in the index.html file.
+needs to be removed.
+The corrisponding css file has been added to this projects /css directory and is loaded in the index.html file.